Questions of law arising from grant of anticipatory bail:

 This book is an attempt to assimilate basic knowledge from all these sources so as to assist in each stage of criminal proceedings starting with crime investigation, bail, trial and even after the conviction and sentencing of a person.

-Click at any of the following links to buy this book on Criminal Law:
+Click at any of the following links to read a free sample of this book on Criminal Law:

 Whether the provisions, namely, Sections 8, 10, 11 and 12 of the Commission Act are ultra vires and whether these provisions transgress the right of minority institutions guaranteed under the Constitution of India?